CBD-infused coffee may seem like an ideal and convenient way to take CBD.

 CBD coffee, on the other hand, is made from either CBD isolate of CBD extracted from the hemp plant.
 As such it has no to negligible levels of THC, and so has no psychoactive or addictive properties.

-- Caffeine: a compound that acts as a stimulant and is the key active ingredient in coffee, tea and energy drinks.
+Caffeine is a compound that acts as a stimulant and is the key active ingredient in coffee, tea and energy drinks.
+The downside is that it can speed up your heart rate, bringing on jitters and anxiety.

-- CBD or cannabidiol: a cannabinoid, one of the unique compounds only found in cannabis plants.
-CBD is non-psychoactive, non-addictive and has a number of benefits for the human body, including nourishing the endocannabinoid system.
+Whereas Cannabidiol is a cannabinoid, one of the unique compounds only found in cannabis and hemp plants.
+CBD is non psychoactive and has a number of benefits for the human body because of the way it interacts with the endocannabinoid system.

 But how does CBD coffee work exactly?
 Let’s take a look.